Mehul-Gandhi/GradeSync/gradescopeCronJob/README.md

 - To use this script, your account credentials must be a teaching assistant or instructor on a CS10 Gradescope course instance.

 ### 1. Environment Setup
-- Store GradeScope credentials in environment variables `EMAIL` and `PASSWORD`.
+- Store Gradescope credentials in environment variables `EMAIL` and `PASSWORD`.
 Define these in a `.env` file.
-- If you do not have a password setup on GradeScope, you will need to create a password.
+- If you do not have a password setup on Gradescope, you will need to create a password.
 - There should be three variables total in the `.env` file.
 Follow step 2 to add the `SERVICE_ACCOUNT_CREDENTIALS` variable.
 ### 2. Google Authentication Setup